-The net underwriting result in the Fire and other damage to property line of business returned to a profitable level in 2021.
+The net underwriting result in the Fire and other damage to property line of business continued to be at a profitable level in 2022.

-The underwriting performance of the General liability reinsurance portfolio further deteriorated compared to last year.
+The underwriting performance of the General liability reinsurance portfolio improved significantly compared to last year.
+However, it remained to be unprofitable.